ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.comfoair/README.md

 ## Adapter & CC Ease

 In general it is not recommended to send data form 2 transmitters to one reciever in RS232 serial communication.
 The parallel use of CCEase and adapter can result in errors or, worst case, in damage to your comfoair-control!
-Therefore, when you start the ComfoAir - adapter your CC Ease will be shut down.
+Therefore, when you start the ComfoAir - adapter your CC Ease shold be disconnected or will be shut down.
 The comfoair itself knows 4 different rs232-modes: CCEaseonly, PConly, PCMaster, PCLogmode.
 In PConly and PCMaster, CC-Ease is off.
-Once your adapter is running you can choose on of the following (adapter - rs232) modes, switching the control.rs232mode - object.

-### CC Ease only

-CC Ease is running, but your adapter will niether get data from the comfoair nor send commands! (rs232mode is CCEaseonly)
+In the instance - config you can choose one of the following connection - modes.
+Please tick only one of these!
+Once the adapter is running in the adapter only or the parallel mode, you're able to switch the rs232-mode of the comfoair (what is not recommended because a specific connection mode needs a specific rs232-mode!).

 ### Adapter only

-CC Ease is shut down, you can control your comfoair only with ioBroker. (rs232mode ist PCMaster, is default & recommended)
+CC Ease is disconnected or will be shut down when the adapter starts, you can control your comfoair only with ioBroker. (rs232mode ist PCMaster, is default & recommended).

+### Listening only

+The adapter catches the data sent from the comfoair or the CC Ease.
+CC Ease is running, no commands can be sent from the adapter.
+In this mode you get only a basic set of values (temperatures, ventilation states).

 ### Parallel Mode

 CC Ease and adapter are running. comfoiar rs232mode is set to 'PCLogmode'.
-You can control your ComfoAir with ioBroker and with the CC Ease unit.
+The adapter is 'listening' for basic values and polling for others (choose an extended polling interval) You can control your ComfoAir with ioBroker and with the CC Ease unit.
+Before a command is sent (polling included) the rs232-mode is switched to PC Master.
+With every command sent, also a polling is done.
 Tests have shown errorless - running in parallel for a longer period of time.
 But: You run this mode on your own risk.

 ## Using the adapter